 DHOBI GHAT is one of a kind place, I would say, in the world.

 Laundryman workers (called dhobis), wash, dry and iron clothes and linens from homes, hotels and restaurants of their customers.
-All the work is done in the open-air laundromats where they WASH CLOTHES BY HAND and dry them in the sun.
+All the work is done in the open-air laundromats where they WASH CLOTHES BY HAND.
+Finally they dry them in the sun.

 This practice is hundreds years old but still exists in Mumbai.
-Clothes that is being washed here comes mostly from hotels, bars but also from individual people.
+The clothes comes mostly from hotels, bars but also from individual people.

-The picture of people washing clothes by hand will shock you for sure, but also, make you appreciate the facilities that are available to you, as well as to honor the hard work of the dhobis.
+The picture of people washing clothes by hand will shock you for sure.
+Nevertheless also, make you appreciate the facilities that are available to you as well as to honor the hard work of the dhobis.

 Not less important to mention is the logistics and distribution system, considering that is not an automated process – looking from aside it gives an impression of a perfect organization – clothes is being collected, washed, dried, ironed and delivered back to the customer.